maphew/zadam-trilium-wiki/Text-notes.md

 Complete documentation for this feature is available in [CKEditor documentation](https://ckeditor.com/docs/ckeditor5/latest/features/autoformat.html).

 If the autoformat is not desirable for what you just wrote, you can press `CTRL-Z` which will un-autoformat the text to its original form.

+Note that the use of `#` for Heading1 style is not supported because the editor assumes that is used for the title, start with `##` for Heading2.
+Explanation [here](https://ckeditor.com/docs/ckeditor5/latest/features/headings.html#heading-levels).

 ## Math support